briandfoy/briandfoy.github.io/_posts/2020-07-23-autoredialing-and-walking-phone-menus.md

 I let this script run for a couple hours and finally got to an agent, but an agent who couldn't see what was wrong with my account until I offered a likely explanation.
 In that case, it was apparent to him, but he couldn't deal with that so I was transferred to a specialist.
 But, I wasn't really transferred.
 Rather, I was put into the hold queue for "between 120 and 127 minutes".

 After 10 minutes, the automated service gave me the option to get a call back rather than wait.
 But wait!
-I had to "press 1" to confirm my number and the touchpad on the FaceTime notification.
-Clicking the number on the mouse sent a very short tone that the system would not pick up on.
+I had to "press 1" to confirm my number.
+The touchpad on the FaceTime notification lets me click the number on the mouse, but it sends a very short tone that the system would not pick up on.
 I tried this several times as it cycled me through the phone tree after it "couldn't understand my response".

 ![Keypad](/images/phone_menu_automation/keypad.png)